3 Essential Oils to Balance Brain Hormones

 6. Somatostatin — Inhibits other hormones, most notably growth and thyroid-stimulating hormones.

-7. Thyrotropin-Releasing Hormone — Stimulates production of your thyroid hormone, which plays important role in your brain development, cardiovascular system, muscle control, digestive health, metabolism and bone health.
+7. Thyrotropin-Releasing Hormone — Stimulates the production of your thyroid hormone, which plays a vital role in your brain development, cardiovascular system, muscle control, digestive health, metabolism, and bone health.

 What Causes Problems with the Hypothalamus?

-If your hypothalamus is out of balance or not functioning properly, it can throw off the delicate balance of your brain hormones, impacting your health and your well-being.
+If your hypothalamus is out of balance or not functioning correctly, it can disrupt the delicate balance of your brain hormones, affecting your health and overall well-being.

-Too much or too little of these hormones can alter how your body functions.
-For example, too much anti-diuretic hormone can lead to water retention, while too little can cause dehydration or a drop in blood pressure.
+Excessive or insufficient levels of these hormones can disrupt how your body functions.
+For example, excessive anti-diuretic hormone can lead to water retention, while inadequate levels can cause dehydration or a drop in blood pressure.

-Similarly, high levels of corticotropin-releasing hormone can lead to problems with acne, diabetes, high blood pressure, osteoporosis, infertility and muscle problems while low levels can cause weight loss, increased skin pigmentation, gastrointestinal distress and low blood pressure.
+Similarly, high levels of corticotropin-releasing hormone can lead to problems such as acne, diabetes, high blood pressure, osteoporosis, infertility, and muscle issues, while low levels can cause weight loss, increased skin pigmentation, gastrointestinal distress, and low blood pressure.

 Balancing Brain Hormones with Essential Oils

-For brain hormones to be properly produced and optimally released, it is important to address the root causes keep the hypothalamus and your brain hormones in balance.
+For brain hormones to be produced appropriately and optimally released, it is essential to address the root causes and maintain balance in the hypothalamus and your brain hormones.

-The following 3 issues can throw the hypothalamus out of balance:
+The following three issues can throw the hypothalamus out of balance:

 1. Trauma